ReactiveX/RxPY/README.md

 Done!
 ```

 However, there are many `Observable` factories for common sources of emissions.
-To simply push five items, we can rid the `Observable.create()` and its backing function, and use `Observable.from_()`.
-This factory accepts an iterable, iterates each emission as an `on_next()`, and then calls `on_completed()` when iteration is complete.
-Therefore, we can simply pass it a list of these five Strings to it.
+To simply push five items, we can rid the `Observable.create()` and its backing function, and use `Observable.of()`.
+This factory accepts an argument list, iterates each emission as an `on_next()`, and then calls `on_completed()` when iteration is complete.
+Therefore, we can simply pass these five Strings as arguments to it.

 ```python
 from rx import Observable, Observer